MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-how-to-enable-or-disable.md

 ---
 # Enable or disable R package management for SQL Server

-This article describes the process of enabling or disabling the new package management feature in SQL Server 2017.
-This feature allows the database administrator to control package installation on the instance.
-The feature relies on new database roles to grant users the ability to install the R packages they need, or share packages with other users.
+This article describes a new package management feature in SQL Server 2017, designed to allow the database administrator to control package installation on the instance using T-SQL rather than R. The feature relies on new database roles to grant users the ability to install the R packages they need, or share packages with other users.

+> [!NOTE]
-By default, the external package management feature for SQL Server is disabled, even if machine learning features have been installed.
+> By default, the external package management feature for SQL Server is disabled, even if machine learning features have been installed.
+Additional features for package management using T-SQL are planned for an upcoming release.

+## Enable package management

-To [enable](#bkmk_enable) this feature is a two-step process and requires some help from a database administrator:
+To [enable](#bkmk_enable) this feature is a two-step process, requiring a database administrator:

 1. Enable package management on the SQL Server instance (once per SQL Server instance)